How Low Can You Go? The Data-Light SE Challenge: Introduction

-Second, we formalize the {\bf mathematics of simplicity}; i.e. the number of samples needed for different goals.
+The rest of this paper is structured as follows: \begin{enumerate} \item We establish {\bf why simplicity matters}.
+Beyond obvious computational benefits, cognitive and pragmatic factors make conclusions from minimal data valuable for real-world SE practice. \item We formalize the {\bf mathematics of simplicity}; i.e. the number of samples needed for different goals.
 Some SE tasks truly need thousands to millions of samples (or more).
 But other tasks are much simpler such as {\em Near Enough Optimization}.
 In NEO, (a)~near enough is good enough, and (b) supposedly better solutions are indistinguishable from the best seen so far.
 For example, in project management, there is much variability in the effects of different decisions.
 Hence, many micro improvements can be ineffective.
 Software manager seeks large ``big picture'' changes with large impact.
 In NEO problems, near-ties are good enough, and search halts once no option has a clear additional benefit.
-We show mathematically that NEO can terminate after $\approx 10^1$ samples.

-Third, we demonstrate the {\bf prevalence of NEO}.
+We show mathematically that NEO can terminate after $\approx 10^1$ samples. \item We demonstrate the {\bf prevalence of NEO}.
 Recently.
-Chen and Menzies have been collaborating to curate the MOOT repository (Multi-Objective Optimization Testing\footnote{\url{http://github.com/timm/moot/optimize}}), which contains datasets from recent SE optimization papers \cite{menzies2025moot}.
-MOOT's first release contained 39 NEO-compatible problems.
-The latest release includes 88 more.
-Since these 127 problems come from recent literature, we assert that NEO is a prevalent and current SE challenge.
+Chen and Menzies have been collaborating to curate the MOOT repository (Many Multi-Objective Optimization Tasks\footnote{ref:~\cite{menzies2025moot}; \url{http://github.com/timm/moot/optimize}}), which contains datasets from recent SE optimization papers.
+After two releases, MOOT contains the 127 NEO-compatible tasks of Table~\ref{combinedtable} .
+Since these tasks come from recent literature, we assert that NEO is a prevalent and current SE challenge. \item